The 2018–19 Budget was adopted on 26 June 2018. The key points are as follows:

 From 1 July 2013, the State Government commenced using Local Governments’ rate systems as a collection agent for the Fire Services Property Levy.
 The levy is listed on Council rate notices, collected by Councils and paid to the State Government.

 Early Learning Centre fees

-2017–18 fees are as follows: for zero to three-year-olds, $130 per day ($127 in 2016–17), for three to five-year-olds, $122 per day ($119 in 2016–17).
-Fees at Council’s Early Learning Centres are below average when compared against the other 45 private and not-for-profit Centres operating in Glen Eira.
+These fees are proposed as follows: for zero to three-year-olds, $133 per day ($130 in 2017–18), for three to five-year-olds, $125 per day ($122 in 2017–18).
+These fees are below mid-point of fees across Glen Eira.
 Actual costs will depend on the Commonwealth Government rebate in individual circumstances.

 Public open space